DrDeke/dte_plan_analyzer/README.md

 3. The results will be printed to standard output

 # Rates and Assumptions
-* Rate information for the D1, D1.2, and D1.11 plans were obtained from the [final order in rate case U-20836](https://mi-psc.force.com/sfc/servlet.shepherd/version/download/0688y0000058iIbAAI) as accessed on December 1, 2022.
+* Rate information for the D1, D1.2, and D1.11 plans was obtained from the [final order in rate case U-20836](https://mi-psc.force.com/sfc/servlet.shepherd/version/download/0688y0000058iIbAAI) as accessed on December 1, 2022.
 The relevant section starts on page 510 of the PDF.
     * DTE will make the new D1.11 rate available for service no later than May 31, 2023.
 * The rate elements considered by this script are the per-kWh component of: capacity energy charges, non-capacity energy charges, delivery charges
 * Fixed monthly service charges are not accounted for by this script.